 more articulation …… this is difficult to explain by typing, the motion of one side affects the other side this doesn't happen in the same manor as with IFS.
 Yes I know both wheels are still connected by the diff but one moves independent(IFS) and one moves because the other one is telling it to(SFA).
 It is like a giant lever.( my drawing elsewhere in this forum does a good job at showing what I mean)

 eh, you highlighted t he key and most important points tbh.
-My background is engineering, so I tend to go too far in depth of things like this.AWESOME points,you are better at this than I am !
+My background is engineering, so I tend to go too far in depth of things like this.AWESOME points,you are better at this than I am !:like:

 I posted this before I was done to see if it looked right on the screen so I added some from when you saw it first.
 HAHA sorry I'm not computer savvy and I didn't want it to look like shit !!